Did you know Teacher Appreciation Week is the first week of May?

 I started with these ordinary vases I purchased for $1 each.

 I washed the vases and applied a thin coat of Mod Podge around the outside of each vase.
 You can also use chalk-type paint for this step.
-You just need to apply something that the Unicorn Spit will adhere to or else it will slide right off the glass.
+You just need to apply something that the Unicorn Spit will adhere to or else you risk it sliding right off the glass.

 Mod Podge dries clear.
 When applied over clear glass like these vases, the Unicorn Spit will look more translucent when you seal it, almost like stained glass.
 If you use chalk-type paint, the Unicorn Spit colors will be brighter and more vibrant, but you lose the see-through effect.
 It’s a trade off.
 I like both looks.